Resident workers - Method of travel to work - All industries

 The major differences between the method of travel to work of the resident workers in Glenelg Shire and the Victoria workforce were:

-- A smaller percentage of resident workers who travelled by train (0.1% compared to 9.2%)
+- A larger percentage of resident workers who travelled by car, as driver (66.2% compared to 50.3%)

-- A larger percentage of resident workers who worked at home (7.4% compared to 4.6%)
+- A larger percentage of resident workers who walked only (3.9% compared to 2.3%)